Rafzy/Raf-s-Vault/Thesis/Research/Circuit Tracing Revealing Computational Graphs in Language Models.md

 2. **Cross Layer**
 	They utilized cross-layer transcoders, in which each feature reads from the residual stream at one layer and contributes to the outputs of all subsequent MLP layers of the original model.
 3. **Attribution Graph**
+	 This article focuses on studying "attribution graphs".
+Attribution graphs can describe the "thinking steps" of a model for a target token.
+This approach is similar to [https://arxiv.org/pdf/2406.11944]
-	 the attribution graph comes from the world of the the
+	 The nodes in the attribution graph represent several things (Active features, token embeddings from the prompt, reconstruction errors, and output logits).
+The edges of the graph represent linear effects between nodes
+4. **Linear Attributes Between features**
+	For a specific input,